mlange-42/arche/docs/content/background/architecture.md

 When components are added to or removed from an entity, it is necessary to find its new archetype.
 To accelerate the search, a graph of *archetype nodes* (or just *nodes*) is used.

-A graph data structure is used to accelerate the search.
 The figure below illustrates the concept.
 Each arrow represents the transition between two archetypes when a single component is added (solid arrow head) or removed (empty arrow head).
 Following these transitions, the archetype resulting from addition and/or removal of an arbitrary number of components can be found easily.

 {{< html >}}
 <img alt="Archetype graph light" width="600" class="light" src="/images/background/archetype-graph.svg"></img>